1946 African Mine Workers' Union strike: Bloody Tuesday

 The police attacked the workers with batons, bayonets, and gunfire outside the mines and in the mines when forced to work.

 Police brutality reached a bloody climax on a peaceful march from the East Rand to Johannesburg on Tuesday, 13 August.
 Police opened fire on the procession and a number of workers were killed.

 This led to the Transvaal Council of Non-European Trade Unions (CONETU) calling a general strike in Johannesburg on Wednesday, 14 August.
 CONETU called a meeting at Newtown Market Square the next day which was banned by the Riotous Assemblies Act.
 This meeting was also attacked by police with guns and bayonets.

 During the week workers and leaders of the ANC, the Communist Party, the Indian and Coloured Congresses and the trade unions were arrested, tried, imprisoned, and deported.

 The 1946 African miners strike signified a shift in public conscience, and was widely considered the beginning of what would later become the anti-apartheid movement.
-This strike, " was led by the African Mine Workers Union, whose president, J.B.
+This strike, "was led by the African Mine Workers Union, whose president, J.B.
 Marks, was also a leader in the South African Communist Party."
-(Workers World newspaper, Aug.
-29, 1996.
-Monica Moorehead).

 Most workers averaged two shillings per shift, and were responsible for contributing a portion of their wages towards work clothes and bedding.
 Many were removed from their families, sometimes for years, while their children and spouses starved.
 The AMWU initially placed demands to create a legal minimum wage, cost-of-living allowance, and regular wage increases.
 The miners settled on a 10 shilling per day minimum wage, and improved working conditions as the basis of their demands.

 The Transvaal Chamber of Mines functioned as a closely knit cartel comprising five separate mining groups that essentially controlled the largest labour force in South Africa.
 Their influence over state revenue, and political seats in the government allowed them to function with relative impunity.
 With a general monopoly over South Africa's agricultural and industrial products, the Transvaal Chamber of Mines was in effect capable of controlling workers wages and suppressing efforts to unionize.
 This was largely achieved by keeping workers in policed compounds and brutally restricting their ability to communicate or be contacted by union organizers.